trapedev/WH-1000XM5_Auth_Vuln_Fixed_v2.4.1/README.md

 - CVSS:3.0/AV:A/AC:L/PR:N/UI:N/S:U/C:L/I:H/A:H

 - We responsibly disclosed our findings to the Sony in Aug.
 2024.
-Sony acknowledged our findings in
+On Oct.
+31, 2024, Sony acknowledged the findings.

 ## 1. Vulnerability Type